Tag Archives: Matt Damon

 OPPENHEIMER (2023): The Things I Liked…

 My feelings about Oppenheimer are similar to how I felt about Clint Eastwood’s Oscar-nominated American Sniper (2014).
 By this, I mean that the key performances were fantastic.
 But, as for the question of whether I like either film as a whole, not really.
-Oppenheimer is my least favourite of Christopher Nolan’s movies to date.
+Oppenheimer is my least favourite of Christopher Nolan’s movies thus far.

-I can’t say that I strongly dislike Oppenheimer because it does a number of things well.
+I can’t say that I fully dislike Oppenheimer, because it does several things well.
 Nevertheless, the film isn’t the best example of Nolan’s capabilities.
-Especially considering none of his films has ever forced me to reach for my phone because the events on screen were inadequately engaging.
+Especially considering that none of his movies have ever forced me to reach for my phone because the events on screen were inadequately engaging.

 One hour into the movie, I took a nap.
 Ten minutes after that, things became exciting again.
-Sadly, the rest of the movie continued in this fashion of dipping in and out of being engaging and tedious until towards the end.
+Sadly, the rest of the film continued in this fashion of dipping in and out of being engaging and tedious, until towards the end.

 Oppenheimer (2023), Emily Blunt, Universal Pictures